brightcove/brightcove-player-sdk-ios/README.md

 ## Installation

-The Brightcove Player SDK provides installation packages for iOS and tvOS as static and a dynamic libraries packaged as Frameworks and XCFrameworks.
+The Brightcove Player SDK provides installation packages for iOS and tvOS as dynamic libraries packaged as Frameworks and XCFrameworks.
 Deployment is supported on iOS 12.0 and above.

 ### CocoaPods